Michael Pollack (songwriter)

 Michael Ross Pollack (born April 26, 1994) is an American songwriter and record producer.
-He has written songs for artists such as Maroon 5, Justin Bieber, Miley Cyrus, Beyoncé, Selena Gomez, Katy Perry, Ed Sheeran, Jonas Brothers, Backstreet Boys, Lauv, Ben Platt, Zedd, Lizzo, Kelly Clarkson, Celine Dion, and many others.
-He achieved his first US Top 40 radio #1 in February 2020 with Maroon 5's "Memories", his second in February 2022 with Justin Bieber's "Ghost", and his third in February 2023 with Miley Cyrus's "Flowers".
-He acheived his first Billboard Hot 100 #1 in January 2023 with Miley Cyrus' "Flowers".
+He has written songs for artists such as Miley Cyrus, Maroon 5, Justin Bieber, Selena Gomez, Katy Perry, Jonas Brothers, Beyoncé, Lizzo, and Kelly Clarkson, among others.
+He co-wrote Maroon 5's 2020 single "Memories", which peaked atop Billboard's Radio Songs chart, along with Justin Bieber's "Ghost" and Miley Cyrus' "Flowers".
+The latter also peaked the Billboard Hot 100, becoming his first co-writing credit to do so.

-Early years and Billy Joel
+Early years

 Pollack and his older sister were raised by their parents in Roslyn, New York.
 He started playing piano, singing, and writing songs at a young age.
 In his youth, he performed with a Billy Joel cover band and with Richie Cannata, Billy Joel's longtime saxophonist.

 After graduating from high school, Pollack moved to Nashville, Tennessee to attend Vanderbilt University.
 During his freshman year, Billy Joel hosted a Q&A session for college students at Vanderbilt University's Langford Auditorium.
 Pollack, who was in the audience, asked for permission to accompany Joel on piano for a rendition of New York State of Mind, to which Joel agreed.
 A video of the performance was posted online and quickly went viral, landing Pollack appearances on NBC's Today show, Good Day New York, the Morning Mashup on SIRIUS XM Radio, and The Jeff Probst Show.

 Music career

 The video also led to Pollack signing a joint publishing deal during his sophomore year of college with Warner Chappell Music and Pete Ganbarg, President of A&R at Atlantic Records, for its "Songs With A Pure Tone" label.
 He soon started collaborating with other songwriters, including Ingrid Andress in Nashville, while he finished his degree.

 After graduating from college, Pollack moved to Los Angeles, California to live with fellow musicians Ari Leff and Michael Matosic.
 The trio went on to write dozens of songs for Leff and others.
-Pollack has also co-written songs for Beyonce, Justin Bieber, Celine Dion, Katy Perry, Miley Cyrus, Ed Sheeran, Maroon 5, Kelly Clarkson, Jason Mraz, Backstreet Boys, Lizzo, Jonas Brothers, Meghan Trainor, Demi Lovato, Michael Bublé, John Legend and Selena Gomez.
+Pollack has also co-written songs for Beyoncé, Justin Bieber, Celine Dion, Katy Perry, Miley Cyrus, Ed Sheeran, Maroon 5, Kelly Clarkson, Jason Mraz, Backstreet Boys, Lizzo, Jonas Brothers, Meghan Trainor, Demi Lovato, Michael Bublé, John Legend and Selena Gomez.

 In 2021, he co-wrote and executive produced the album Reverie by Ben Platt.

 Pollack was named Songwriter of the Year at the 2022 BMI Pop Awards.
 Variety also listed him among "55 Queer Artists and Decision-Makers to Know in 2022."
 Additionally, Pollack was #10 on Genius's "Top 25 Songwriters of 2022" list.